Time in Arizona

 Time in Arizona, as in all U.S. states, is regulated by the United States Department of Transportation as well as by state and tribal law.

 All of Arizona is in the Mountain Time Zone.
-Since 1968, most of the state—with exceptions noted below—does not observe daylight saving time and remains on Mountain Standard Time (MST) all year.
+Since 1968, most of the state—except the Navajo Nation—does not observe daylight saving time and remains on Mountain Standard Time (MST) all year.
 This results in most of Arizona having the same time as neighboring California each year from March to November, when locations in the Pacific Time Zone observe daylight saving time.
+From November to March, clocks across the state match those in neighboring Utah and New Mexico.

 Daylight saving time

 Unlike most of the United States, Arizona does not observe daylight saving time (DST), with the exception of the Navajo Nation, which does observe DST.
 The Hopi Reservation, which is not part of the Navajo Nation but is geographically surrounded by it, also does not observe DST.
 For this reason, driving the length of Arizona State Route 264 east from Tuba City while DST is in place involves six time zone changes in less than 100 mi.